 She has been involved with the charity since 2016 when she volunteered as a translator in Chaparda, Gujarat, India.
-She got involved in data analysis for the 2016 and 2017 trips.
+She does the data analysis for the Chaparda trips.

 Najma has spent over 28 years in the Financial Services sector which has given her exposure to a broad range of experience in regulatory and insurance environments.
 She has experience of corporate governance, risk analysis, project management and data collection.
 During her career, she has mentored and trained staff on career advice as well financial regulatory requirements.

-She is qualified as a teacher of secondary Mathematics and now works part time with children aged 5 – 16 in small groups and on an individual basis.
-Whilst in Chaparda she also worked in the schools teaching English and lectured at colleges on Communication and Interpersonal skills to undergraduates.
+She is qualified as a teacher of secondary Mathematics, Whilst in Chaparda she also worked in the schools teaching English and lectured at colleges on Communication and Interpersonal skills to undergraduates.

-She has participated in the Local Community Affairs scheme including mentoring students at various schools in Tower Hamlets.
-She has also been a school Governor and volunteered as a companion for visually impaired individuals through Middlesex Association for the Blind.
+She has done various Local Community work and volunteers as a companion for visually impaired individuals through Middlesex Association for the Blind.

 She swims and does yoga to keep fit, and since 2012 is now a keen Bridge player.